ssube/onnx-web/README.md

   - CPU software fallback
   - multiple schedulers
 - web app to generate and view images
-  - can be hosted alongside API or on a CDN
+  - [hosted on Github Pages](https://ssube.github.io/onnx-web), from your CDN, or locally
   - built with React and MUI
 - OCI containers
   - for both API and GUI